Michmcb/ConfigTextFile/README.md

 ```

 ## Examples
-### Strings, Collections, Comments
+### Strings, Arrays, Comments
-Here is a config file with some keys, strings, and string collections, and descriptive comments.
+Here is a config file with some keys, strings, and string arrays, and descriptive comments.

 ```
 # Syntax is simple